abhisekdutta507/documentation/javascript/what-is-promise?/README.md

 #### Promise.any():

-Resolves as soon as any promise resolves, ignores rejections until all promises reject.
+Fulfills as soon as any promise fulfilled.
+But rejected when all the promises are rejected.
+The output will have only 1 object.
+Either the 1st fulfilled promise or a list of all rejected promises.

 ```js
 const wait = async (n = 1) => {